 When preparing for a move, packing fragile items like dishes and glasses can be a daunting task.
 Ensuring that your cherished crockery arrives at your new home intact requires careful planning and execution.
 Here, we provide a comprehensive guide on how to pack dishes and glasses effectively, reducing the risk of damage during transit.

 Before you start packing, it’s essential to have the right materials.
 Invest in high-quality packing boxes, preferably double-walled for extra strength.
+Once the move is done, you can recycle your cardboard boxes — check Recycle Now to find out how.
 You will also need plenty of packing paper, bubble wrap, packing tape, and permanent markers.
 Consider specialised dish pack boxes which are designed to protect fragile items.
+For a broader look at protecting fragile items in transit, our guide to packing breakables safely is worth reading alongside this one.
+For a broader overview, our guide to packing fragile items for a move covers everything from wrapping techniques to box selection.
+If you also have a collection of mugs to protect, our advice on packing mugs for moving follows the same logic and is worth reading alongside this guide.

 4. Packing Glasses